-Agencies may charge a Federally negotiated indirect cost rate or the de minimis rate to VOCA subawards.
+In order to recoup costs not directly attributable to the VOCA project, agencies may charge a Federally negotiated indirect cost rate or the de minimis rate to VOCA subawards.

 Indirect Costs.
 Indirect costs are those costs incurred by the subrecipient in support of general business operations, but which are not attributable to a specific funded project.
 Typical examples of indirect costs for most organizations will include the costs of operating and maintaining facilities and general administration such as salaries and expenses of executive officers, human resources administration, and accounting personnel.